 The color scheme used for the log records intends to drag your attention to events in order of importance: red ones require immediate attention (errors, failures); yellow ones usually refer to updates, changes, sending messages; green ones report successes, and grey ones signify correct termination or closing.

+We are trying to transform the routine log crawling job into a productive pastime.
 Tell us what features can improve your experience, and we’ll gladly consider them.